franzbascope/xv6/Project4-README.md

 1. To do this we created a program test_extent.c that you can write and does the following things:
     - Creates a file test_extent.txt using the O_EXTENT flag and writes 300 blocks to it (This will demonstrate that after finishing 1 extent we go to the next one correctly)
-    - Create a second file named extent2 using normal direct pointers and writes 10 blocks to this (This so our previous file: test_extent.txt cannot allocate consecutive anymore)
+    - Create a second file named extent2 using normal direct pointers and writes 10 blocks to this (The purpose of this is so our previous file: test_extent.txt cannot allocate consecutive anymore)
     - We open test_extent.txt call lseek to the end of file , and write 300 blocks to it.
-(This shows , how we are changing extents when we could not allocate consecutive)
+(This shows , how we are changing extents when we could not allocate consecutive and still work)
     - We print information for test_extent , printing its extents, please check screnshots for results.
     - In the results we can see each extent block address and length are correct.
 2. We created the program stat.c that prints information about the file and its pointers, to use it call `stat test_extent.txt`